France announces plan to boost business investment

 After the ruling Socialists suffered severe defeats in local elections last month, the government announced it would quickly take steps to boost investment and jobs, but the measures announced on Wednesday included no major steps on jobs.

-Cutting red tape in the labor market is at the heart of reforms sought by the European Commission.
+Cutting red tape in the labour market is at the heart of reforms sought by the European Commission.

 A draft law seen by Reuters shows the government does plan to eliminate some red tape.
 But the bill set to be unveiled on April 22 will not cut the number of bureaucratic hurdles that employers say hamper growth once they hire 50 or more workers.